What is social analysis?

 Social analysis is the practice of systematically examining a social problem, issue or trend, often with the aim of prompting changes in the situation being analyzed.

-A social problem is a situation that is viewed by some community members as being undesirable.
+A social problem is a situation that some community members view as being undesirable.
 In a business context, examples of social problems include outsourcing jobs to another country, customer data privacy and wasting energy.
 Social analysis, which is topic-driven, can address such issues through qualitative research or quantitative multivariate approaches.
 Multivariate analysis is a field of statistical analysis and data analytics that deals with variables and their relationships.